Fatty Acids for Cats

 Fatty acids are found in many foods that cats love, like fish.
 Here are a few healthy food sources of fatty acids for cats:

-Fatty acids play many roles in the feline body, and without them, a cat's health may begin to decline.
-One study of cats that were denied essential fatty acids showed significant organ damage and skin problems within just 2 and a half years of eating the diet.
+Fatty acids play many roles in the feline body; without them, a cat's health may decline.
+One study of cats denied essential fatty acids showed significant organ damage and skin problems within just 2 and a half years of eating the diet.

 Most commercial cat food manufacturers fortify their recipes with fatty acids, so this usually isn't an issue.
 Still, if cats aren't getting enough fatty acids in their diet, they may begin exhibiting symptoms of a fatty acid deficiency.